Luisda2705/luisda2705/README.md

 ### Hi I'm Luis 👋 !

-I am Network Engineer, musician and Web Developer from Mexico.
+I am Network Engineer, Musician and Web Developer from Mexico.
 I like building web pages and get new ideas into apps, I spent time contributing to open source projects and trying to resolve new problems each day.

 ![](https://komarev.com/ghpvc/?username=Luisda2705)